 South African Airlines’ on-time performance is excellent when compared to the industry average, with only 18% of their flights delayed by 15 minutes or more.
 The average delay is rather high, however.
 As a result, South African Airways flight performance is good, with a rating of 7.5.

-The conditions ensuring your right to compensation when South African Airways cancel your flight are slightly more complicated than for flight delays.
-In short, if the airline is responsible for the cancellation, they haven’t given you at least a 14-day notice, and you reach your final destination late (or don’t reach it at all), then it’s very likely that you are eligible under the EU Regulation.
+Next, to be eligible, South African Airways must have failed to notify you about the cancellation at least 14 days in adavance.
+If they haven’t given you at least a 14-day notice, and you reach your final destination late (or don’t reach it at all), then it’s very likely that you are eligible under the EU Regulation.

-If this happened to you, you can fill out our Compensation Calculator to verify if you can get compensated and how much money you can expect from South African Airways.
+If you've experienced a flight cancellation with South African Airways, you can fill out our Compensation Calculator to verify if you can get compensated and how much money you can expect from them.
 ClaimCompass will take care of everything for you, from submitting your claim to South African Airways to securing your money.

 Many air passengers have already entrusted their compensation claim against South African Airways to ClaimCompass.
 As you can see from the data below, the airline is rather cooperative when it comes to processing passenger claims.